 It can also help to know about the risk of developing late effects.
 Ask your specialist doctor or nurse about possible side effects.

 Research into new treatments looks at reducing side effects as well as trying to increase the number of people who survive.
-Because research takes a long time to carry out, any published research will look back at people who had treatment some years ago.
-So what you read about side effects now may not necessarily apply to treatment you are having now.
+Because research takes a long time to carry out, any published studies will look back at people who had treatment some years ago.
+So what you read about side effects may not necessarily apply to treatment you are having now.